yiisoft/yii2-debug/docs/guide/installation.md

 When you click such a link, the IDE will automatically open the file and move the cursor to the corresponding line.

 ##### Disable links
-Tracelinks are on by default.
-You have to set the `yii\debug\Module::traceLink` property to false to display a textual line only.
+IDE links for traces are created by default.
+You have to set the property `yii\debug\Module::traceLink` to false to render a textual line only.

 ```php
 <?php